Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Igreja dos Clerigos and Bell Tower and Tram passing, Porto, Portugal

 MAP.
 The Igreja dos Clerigos – or Church of the Clergymen – was built in the mid-1700s in the Baroque style (one of the first of its kind in Portugal).
-The iconic tower stands at 75.6-meters-tall – and has long been a symbol of the city.
+The iconic bell tower stands nearly 200-feet-tall – and has long been a symbol of Porto.

-Climbing the 240 steps to the top of the bell tower (which requires a ticket – buy it now!) is one of the top things to do in Porto.
-The church interior – as well as a small on-site museum – can be visited for free.
-It is well worth taking a break when walking Porto to see these sights.
+Climbing the 240 steps to the top requires a ticket.
+It includes entrance to the museum and is one of the top things to do in Porto.
+The church interior own it’s own can be visited for free.
+It is well worth spending some time here when walking Porto to enjoy these sights.

-Directions: From the church walk north across the Praca de Lisboa (either through the shops or on the grassy park on top of them) to the Livraria Lello Bookstore.
+Directions: Walk north across the Praca de Lisboa.
+Go through the shops or on the grassy park on top of them to the Livraria Lello Bookstore.

 Livraria Lello Bookstore, Porto, Portugal

 MAP.
-The Livraria Lello – or Lello Bookstore – was opened in 1906 and ranks as one of the oldest bookstores in Portugal.
-When it first opened, the incredibly ornate bookshop was an instant hit with intellectuals and quickly became a part of the cultural life in Porto.
+The Livraria Lello – or Lello Bookstore – ranks as one of the oldest bookstores in Portugal.
+When it first opened in 1906, the incredibly ornate bookshop was an instant hit with intellectuals and quickly became a part of the cultural life in Porto.

-The Lello Bookstore is said to be inspiration for some of the scenes in JK Rowling’s Harry Potter series (there are rumors that she even wrote the book in the shop).
-Due to the increased popularity of the store, visiting is no longer one of the free things to do in Porto, Portugal; tickets are now required to enter and should be booked in advance.
+Lello Bookstore is said to be the inspiration for some of the scenes in JK Rowling’s Harry Potter series.
+There are rumors that she even wrote the book in the shop.
+Due to it’s insane popularity, visiting is no longer one of the free things to do in Porto, Portugal.
+Tickets are now required to enter and should be booked in advance.

-Directions: From the Lello bookshop, walk northwest on Rua das Carmelitas toward the 19th century Fonte dos Leoes (Lions Fountain) that fronts the stoic University of Porto building.
+Directions: Walk northwest on Rua das Carmelitas toward the 19th century Fonte dos Leoes (Lions Fountain) that fronts the stoic University of Porto building.
 Continue walking northwest across the square and tram tracks to the famous tiled ‘double’ churches.

 #14 Igreja do Carmo and Igreja dos Carmelitas